 - Run Disk Utility's First Aid tool on the source and destination volumes.
 Filesystem problems are commonplace, and easy to rule out.
-If you discover filesystem problems on your startup disk, boot from your CCC backup volume or Apple's Recovery volume to run Disk Utility so you can repair the problems.
+If you discover filesystem problems on your startup disk, boot into Recovery Mode to run Disk Utility so you can repair the problems.

 - If you have any other hardware devices attached to your Mac (e.g. USB webcams, printers, iPhones — anything other than a display, keyboard, mouse, and the source/destination disks), detach them.
 If your source or destination volume is plugged into a USB hub, keyboard, or display, reconnect it to one of your Mac's built-in ports.

 - Replace the cable that you're using to connect the external hard drive enclosure to your Mac (if applicable).

 - Try connecting the external hard drive enclosure to your Mac via a different interface (if applicable)

 - Try the same hard drive in a different external hard drive enclosure (we offer some recommendations here).

 - Reformat the hard drive in Disk Utility.

 - If none of the previous steps has resolved the problem, then the hard drive is failing or defective.
 Replace the hard drive.